 If we already know what to do, how do we figure out the answers ourselves?
 Here are some tips for building self-trust so you feel comfortable listening to your inner voice:

-1. Spend quiet moments alone, without the noise of the world
+1. Spend quiet moments alone

 A lot of us get overwhelmed because we have too many choices in our lives.
 We think we’re not capable of making the right decision ourselves so we avoid taking any action at all.
 Often this happens because we question whether we should follow our gut instinct or do what everyone else would do.